lelandjansen/ScaleBook/README.md

 - c minor has no flats and no sharps, right?

 Relative scales
-- What is the major of G minor?
+- What is the relative major of G minor?
 - cb maj rel locrian
 - show me all the scales relative to d sharp dorian

 Random scale
 - Generate a random scale
 - eb random
-- Gimme whatever whole tone scale you want
+- Gimme whatever whole tone scale u want

 Fun
 - Richter scale